estruyf/vscode-dependency-vulnerabilities/README.md

 This extension allows you to check for known vulnerabilities in your dependencies against the Node Security Platform [https://nodesecurity.io/](https://nodesecurity.io/).

-It allows you to do a **complete** check which takes your `package.json`, `npm-shrinkwrap.json`, and `package-lock.json` files and checks it against the NSP API.
+It allows you to do a **full** check which takes your `package.json`, `npm-shrinkwrap.json`, and `package-lock.json` files and checks it against the NSP API.

 ![Shows a detailed vulnerabilities output](./screenshots/dependency-output.png)

-It also does some automated checks for the `package.json` file when this gets updated.
+Or it can do automated checks while making changes in your `package.json` file.

 ![Highlights modules with vulnerabilities](./screenshots/module-warnings.png)